rangitmishra/KSubArray/README.md

    6 3
    4 8 15 16 23 42
    You will get output here
-5. If you want run again repeat from steps <b>
+7. If you want run again repeat from steps 5